-PREN = %Cr + 3.3*%Mo + 16*%N
+PREN = %Cr + 3.3(%Mo + 0.5%W)

-This formula suggests that molybdenum is 3.3 times more effective than chromium at improving pitting resistance, which is true within limits.
+Higher PREN values indicate greater corrosion resistance.
+These formulae suggests that molybdenum is 3.3 times more effective than chromium at improving pitting resistance, which is true within limits.
 Chromium must always be present in stainless steel to provide basic corrosion resistance.
-Molybdenum cannot provide this basic resistance, but it significantly enhances a stainless steel's corrosion resistance, as the formula shows.
+Molybdenum by itself cannot provide this basic resistance, but it significantly enhances a stainless steel's corrosion resistance, as the formula shows.